FiendFyre5/Blank/index.md

                                                 June 2021 - Present.
                                             </li>
                                             <li>
-                                              • Interfaced between the Enterprise platform (Discovery Mid servers) and the user for the new features of Mutual Authentication epic.
+                                              Interfaced between the Enterprise platform (Discovery Mid servers) and the user for the new features of Mutual Authentication epic.
                                               </li>
-<li>•.
-Worked with certificate management utility keytool, keystores and SSL certificates </li>
+<li>Worked with certificate management utility keytool, keystores and SSL certificates </li>
-<li>• Built a testing framework by creating scripts to run probes and automating tests in Java. </li>
+<li>Built a testing framework by creating scripts to run probes and automating tests in Java. </li>
-<li>• Practiced industry best practices such as: conducting code reviews and participating in distributed development.   </li>                                        </ul>
+<li>Practiced industry best practices such as: conducting code reviews and participating in distributed development.   </li>                                        </ul>
                                     </li>
                                     <li>
                                         <hr color="black">